Dan Meuser: Drugs

 Meuser supported Trump's declaration of the opioid epidemic as a national health emergency.
 He has proposed a three-pronged approach: supply (by increasing the standards by which prescription opioids are prescribed), harm reduction (by having medication drop off programs in communities and by incrementing electronic databases for monitoring opioid prescriptions), and recovery (by coordinating efforts to help non-violent drug offenders become rehabilitated as productive members of society).
 Meuser voted against the MORE Act, which would have removed cannabis from the federal Controlled Substances Act.

-Guns
+Gun rights

 Meuser supports an individual right to keep, own, use and carry firearms, earning an endorsement from at least one pro-gun Political Action Campaign.

 Immigration

 Meuser supported Trump's proposal to construct a wall on the entire border with Mexico.
 He opposes giving federal funds to sanctuary cities.
 Meuser has argued that President Obama's executive order on Deferred Action for Childhood Arrivals (DACA) was unconstitutional and supports ending DACA.
 He also supports the government cracking down on employers who knowingly hire illegal immigrants.

+Meuser sponsored H.R.
+6202, the American Tech Workforce Act of 2021, introduced by Representative Jim Banks.
+The legislation would establish a wage floor for the high-skill H-1B visa program, thereby significantly reducing employer dependence on the program.
+The bill would also eliminate the Optional Practical Training program that allows foreign graduates to stay and work in the United States.